-If the underwriters exercise their option to purchase 340,909 additional shares of common stock in this offering in full at the assumed initial public offering price of \$11.00 per share, which is the midpoint of the estimated offering price range set forth on the cover of this prospectus, and assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, the pro forma as adjusted net tangible book value per share after this offering would be \$1.91 per share, and the dilution in pro forma as adjusted net tangible book value per share to new investors purchasing common stock in this offering would be \$9.09 per share.
+If the underwriters exercise their option to purchase 270,000 additional shares of common stock in this offering in full at the initial public offering price of \$10.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, the pro forma as adjusted net tangible book value per share after this offering would be \$1.19 per share, and the dilution in pro forma as adjusted net tangible book value per share to new investors purchasing common stock in this offering would be \$8.81 per share.

-The number of shares of common stock that will be outstanding after this offering is based on 8,206,706 shares of common stock outstanding as of August 31, 2020, and excludes the following:
+The number of shares of common stock that will be outstanding after this offering is based on 8,206,706 shares of common stock outstanding as of November 30, 2020, and excludes the following:

-- 3,369,144 shares of common stock issuable upon exercise of options to purchase shares of common stock outstanding as of August 31, 2020, with a weighted-average exercise price of \$1.78 per share; - 650,948 shares of common stock issuable upon exercise of warrants to purchase shares of common stock outstanding as of August 31, 2020, with an average exercise price of \$5.16 per share; - 1,001,638 shares of common stock reserved for future issuance as of August 31, 2020, under our 2011 Equity Incentive Plan, or 2011 Plan; and - 8,650,000 shares of common stock reserved for future issuance under our 2020 Equity Incentive Plan, or 2020 Plan, which will be effective upon the closing of the Company's initial public offering.
+- 44,143 shares of common stock issuable upon the conversion of certain convertible notes at the closing of this offering; - 3,369,144 shares of common stock issuable upon exercise of options to purchase shares of common stock outstanding as of November 30, 2020, with a weighted-average exercise price of \$1.78 per share;

+- 650,948 shares of common stock issuable upon exercise of warrants to purchase shares of common stock outstanding as of November 30, 2020, with an average exercise price of \$5.16 per share; - 1,001,638 shares of common stock reserved for future issuance as of November 30, 2020, under our 2011 Equity Incentive Plan, or 2011 Plan; - 8,650,000 shares of common stock reserved for future issuance under our 2020 Equity Incentive Plan, or 2020 Plan, which will be effective upon the closing of the Company's initial public offering; and - 102,435 shares of common stock issuable upon exercise of certain warrants to be issued to an existing investor as described in the section "Description of Capital Stock Authorized Capitalization Warrants".